Jarmoco/To-Do/README.md

 <!-- Known Issues -->
 ### ⚠️ Known Issues
 * Database URL setting doesn't work properly, don't change it
-* App crashes when loading a task that has a comma (" , ") in its title or description

 ### ✨ Coming Soon
 * English language